Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
-It uses the change data capture (CDC) feature of Delta Lake, which is the suggested method for data deduplication in this case.
-Due to the CDC's ability to track small data changes, duplicate transactions can be found and removed from the data processing pipeline.
-This strategy guarantees data integrity and increases overall processing effectiveness by taking into account only the most recent and distinctive transactions.

 &nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
 It recommends using probabilistic data structures like Bloom filters to find possible duplicates based on chosen attributes.
 Although this method can quickly filter data, it may also introduce a small chance of false positives and false negatives, which may affect how accurate the deduplication results are.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 It suggests combining similar transactions using clustering algorithms.
 Despite the fact that clustering can be used to find patterns and similarities in data, it may not be specifically intended for deduplication.
 It could lead to inaccurate or incomplete elimination of duplicate transactions.

+&nbsp;&nbsp;&nbsp;&nbsp;C.is correct.
+It uses the change data capture (CDC) feature of Delta Lake, which is the suggested method for data deduplication in this case.
+Due to the CDC's ability to track small data changes, duplicate transactions can be found and removed from the data processing pipeline.
+This strategy guarantees data integrity and increases overall processing effectiveness by taking into account only the most recent and distinctive transactions.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 It uses domain-specific rules and fuzzy matching techniques to compare transaction attributes across time windows.
 This method may be able to identify some similarities.
 Still, it might not be strong enough to handle complex financial data with varying transaction patterns and attributes, which could result in false positives or missed duplicates.

-**Question 30: Data Processing You are using Databricks Delta Lake to complete a data processing project.
+**Question 30: You are using Databricks Delta Lake to complete a data processing project.
 Maintaining a bronze table for raw data collection and a silver table for data transformation and curation is part of the project.
 You must incorporate a method for deduplicating the data as part of the data processing pipeline before putting it in the silver table.
 Multiple sources continuously update the data on the bronze table.
 Due to various factors like system failures, data ingestion issues, or concurrent writes, these updates may contain duplicate records.
 Prior to putting the data into the silver table, it is essential to remove these duplicates in order to preserve data integrity and reduce pointless redundancy.
 Which approach should you consider for implementing data deduplication in Databricks Delta Lake?**

 Options: